 - m.
-Emergency, Respite Care, and Disruption policy (Placement Agencies only). - 4.
+Emergency, Respite Care, and Disruption policy (placement agencies only). - 4.
 The agency shall be legally authorized to conduct business in Arkansas by state law and local ordinance. - 5.
 The agency shall meet all federal, state, and local laws and ordinances that apply to child welfare agencies and to the proper care of children in such facilities. - 6.
-The agency shall provide copies of all programmatic licenses, certifications, and accreditations held by the agency. - 7.
-The Owner and/or Board of Directors shall be responsible for operating the facility and shall have final responsibility to ensure that the facility meets licensing requirements.
-Names and addresses of Board members shall be provided to the Licensing Specialist annually. - 8.
+The agency shall provide copies of all programmatic licenses, certifications, and accreditations it holds. - 7.
+The owner or Board of Directors, or both, shall be responsible for operating the facility and shall have final responsibility to ensure that the facility meets licensing requirements.
+Names and addresses of board members shall be provided to the Licensing Specialist annually. - 8.
 The agency shall maintain a current organizational chart showing the administrative structure of the organization. - 9.
 The agency shall notify the Licensing Unit within five (5) days of any change of Administrator, Social Service Director, or Clinical Director. - 10.
 The agency shall establish and follow written policies and procedures that meet or exceed the Minimum Licensing Standards for Child Welfare Agencies. - 11.
 All agencies applying for an Arkansas license shall provide proof that they are licensed in good standing in their home state, if applicable, and are in good standing in all other states where they are licensed.
-If an agency is being disciplined or sanctioned in another jurisdiction, the Board shall be notified. - 12.
+If an agency is being disciplined or sanctioned in another jurisdiction, the board shall be notified. - 12.
 All agencies licensed in Arkansas after January 18, 2002, shall have an office in Arkansas. - 13.
 All agencies licensed in Arkansas shall maintain all required files for licensing review as needed.
 They may choose to: - a.
 Maintain these files in their office in Arkansas; or - b.
 Arrange to provide the required files to the licensing staff. - 14.
-All agencies licensed in Arkansas shall have a qualified person on call to supervise emergency services.
-[Pursuant to 104] - 15.
+All agencies licensed in Arkansas shall have a qualified person on call to supervise emergency services. - 15.
 If electronic records are kept, these records shall be made available to the Licensing Specialist for purposes of monitoring and investigation.

 - 16. Any disciplinary action taken against the agency by another jurisdiction shall be reported to the Licensing Unit. - 17.
-If an agency is inactive for one (1) year the license shall be closed in good standing, unless the agency requests annually in writing that the license remains open.
-This request shall be approved by the Board. - 18.
-The agency shall not permit, aid, or abet an unlicensed person to perform activities requiring a license. - 19.
+The Child Welfare Agency Review Board shall terminate the license of a licensee that has not been in operation for a consecutive twelve-month period.
+The agency shall not permit, aid, or abet an unlicensed person to perform activities requiring a license. - 18.
 The agency shall not misrepresent the type or status of education, training, expertise, licensure, or professional affiliations.